Natural Christmas Decorations From the Garden

 winterberries

-Cones from evergreen trees like hemlock, spruce, and pine can be added to wreaths, baskets, bowls, and even fireplaces.
+Cones from evergreen trees like hemlock, spruce, and pine can be added to wreaths, baskets, bowls, and fireplaces.

 pine cones